We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Like we mentioned, babies haven’t learned how to purposely spit.
 So, you need toothpaste that’s safe if swallowed.
 Most baby toothpastes are designed with this feature as a priority.

-As compared to adult toothpaste, you’ll find that mint flavoring isn’t common in baby toothpaste.
+As compared with adult toothpaste, you’ll find that mint flavoring isn’t common in baby toothpaste.
 This is because babies tend to like gentler flavor profiles and may find stronger flavors like mint too intense.
-Typically baby toothpaste is designed to taste like fruits.
+Typically, baby toothpaste is designed to taste like fruits.

 Picking baby toothpaste doesn’t have to tax your brain too much, but it may require a bit of trial and error depending on the flavor and whether your baby likes it or not.

 This two-in-one solution comes with a baby-friendly giraffe shaped toothbrush that’s a great size for banishing plaque from little mouths.
-This toothpaste is another fluoride-free option but is designed for children from newborn to 3 years old.
+This toothpaste is another fluoride-free option but is designed for newborns to children 3 years old.

 Dr. Brown’s toothpaste is also safe to swallow and is made with a strawberry flavor that’s free from artificial flavors, colors, and preservatives.

 If your little one loves the taste of bananas, this pick from Radius is a great choice.
-The coconut banana-flavored toothpaste is USDA certified organic.
-There are no synthetic foaming agents, chemicals, or GMO-based ingredients, and it’s rated safe for children ages 6 months and older.
+The coconut banana-flavored toothpaste is USDA certified organic, and the company is Leaping Bunny certified for their commitment to avoid use of animal testing for their products.
+There are no synthetic foaming agents, chemicals, or GMO-based ingredients.
+It does have essential oils, including eucalyptus oil, tea tree leaf oil, and rosemary leaf oil.

 This BPA-free, dye-free, and gluten-free kids toothpaste is safe to swallow.
-Note that this is also a fluoride-free toothpaste.
+Note that this is also a fluoride-free toothpaste and is not an ADA accepted product.

 If you’re concerned about ethical production, you’ll appreciate that Hello is a Leaping Bunny certified brand.
 Also, note that this toothpaste is vegan-friendly and the packaging is BPA-free.